 Building Your Database

-The big problems with CRM systems are that one or more of the following occur:
+The common and big problems with the use of CRM systems are usually one or more of the following:

 - The system cannot integrate with email and brochure despatch

 - List modification is hard or slow to undertake